The Classics department at Woodford offers Latin from Year 7 and Classical Civilisation from year 10. Both subjects can be studied to A Level.

 Pupils continue their study of the language, looking at more complex structures in the lead up to GCSE.
 In Year 10 they continue to use the Cambridge Latin course up to Book 4 which is set in ancient Rome.
 In Year 11 pupils have the opportunity to study poetry and prose written in the original language, analysing the ideas and style of the texts for eventual examination.

 KS5: Latin (OCR)

 At A Level the pupils will study works of literature of a more demanding standard by authors such as Cicero, Ovid, Virgil and Tacitus.
 A focus of study is how the language relates to the more complex ideas being relayed.
 By the end of the course pupils should be able to translate works by Ovid into fluent English.
-They also learn to translate from English into Latin, a skill which helps to deepen their understanding of the mechanics and style of the language.
+Pupils will study grammatical concepts, both those covered at GCSE and those new to them, in order to deepen their understanding of the mechanics of the language.

 Why study Classical Civilisation?

 - Pupils study extraordinary literature written by Roman and Greek authors which have had a profound influence on the culture and values of modern western society

 - Pupils get to relate what we have learned from the ancient world to a modern context

 - Pupils develop many important transferrable skills, such as: the ability to research, collate and analyse materials; the ability to evaluate critically and to interpret resources in order to form impartial and coherent arguments